squinkylabs/SqHarmony/docs/phasepatterns.md

-# Squinktronix Phasepatterns manual
+# Squinktronix Phase Patterns manual

-This module is experimental at the moment.
+This module is under construction at the moment.
 This means:

 * The panel is ugly.
-* The feature set is likely to change.
+* The feature set will change a lot.
 * The patch format may change, such that patches saved with this module may not load correctly in future versions.
+* There are bugs and limitations that will be addressed in the future.

+However, it is still enabled, so that if you happen to be using it successfully, you may continue to use it.

+There is not much reason to test it in its current state - there are a lot of suggestions for improving it, and it will be significantly re-written inside.

 ## What it does

-Phasepatterns is very simple - it takes an input clocks and delays it.
+Phase Patterns is very simple - it takes an input clocks and delays it.
 The delay is in metric units, not absolute time.
 So, when the input clock rate changes, so does the shift amount.
 Here is a simple example:

 * Regular clocks running into the clock input.
 * Shift set to .5.